Homeowner's Permit and Registration

 Apply for Permit

 A Building Permit (BP) is required to erect, construct, enlarge, alter, repair, improve, remove, convert, relocate, or demolish any building or structure within the City’s zoning jurisdiction.
-The permit is either generated once the Building Permit Application is reviewed and approved by Residential Plan Review, or is requested as a stand-alone building permit with Service Center by using the Service Center Web Form.
-Click "Apply for a standalone building or trade permit" and choose the applicable permit from the dropdown.
-Visit our Residential Plan Review webpage to learn more about Building Permit requirements, exemptions, and applications.
+The permit is generated once the Building Permit Application is reviewed and approved by Residential Plan Review or requested as a stand-alone building permit with Building and Trade Contractor Services using the Stand-Alone Building Permit Web Form.
+Click "Stand-Alone Building Permit Web Form" and choose the applicable permit from the list.
+Visit our Residential Plan Review webpage to learn about Building Permit requirements, exemptions, and applications.

 Pending Activation of Permit

 Once your Building Permit Application is approved, the BP will be generated and is “Pending” activation.
-To activate the BP, the registered General Contractor must request the permit activation.
+The registered General Contractor must request the permit activation to activate the BP.
 Visit the General Contractor Information and Registration section to learn more.

 Permit Expiration